rajajhansi/communityapp-aurelia-tswebpack/README.md

 This will install all required dependencies, including a local version of Webpack that is going to build and bundle the app.
 There is no need to install Webpack globally.

+There is an annoying conflict on the variable $ declaration between jQuery.d.ts and protractor.d.ts.
+To fix this issue, open typings\global\jquery\index.d.ts and change the following line at the bottom to export = jQuery from export = $ and comment out the line
+// declare var $: JQueryStatic;

+I'll try to move the jQuery.d.ts into custom_typings later to avoid editing this file everytime you run "npm install".

 To run the app execute the following command:

 ```shell